Almarch/pygotchi/README.md

 <img src="https://static.wikia.nocookie.net/tamagotchi/images/a/a9/ZucchitchiScan.png/revision/latest?cb=20220513211400" alt="zucchitchi" width="80" align="right"/>

 The Tamagotchi has been a social phenomenon back in the 1990's.
 The original game has been revived through [TamaLIB](https://github.com/jcrona/tamalib), an agnostic, cross platform emulator.
 TamaLIB has then been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi) with a refactoring.
+From the Arduino version, I ported tamaLIB on 2 high-abstraction level, object-oriented languages: R and Python.

-From the Arduino version, I ported tamaLIB on 2 high-abstraction level, object-oriented languages: [R](https://github.com/almarch/tamaR) and Python.
-The R project was developed aiming the sole P1 ROM that was available at this time.
+The [R](https://github.com/almarch/tamaR) project was developed aiming the sole P1 ROM that was available at this time.
 The app encompassed a function to switch the sprites to the P2 ones, and an algorithm to automatically care for the pet.
 Nevertheless, the core functionnality of the R project had been to deploy TamaLIB as a web app, in a server-client logic.

-More recently, new first-generation ROMs have leaked and TamaLIB has been adapted to allow the emulation for all first-gen Tamagotchis.
+More recently, new first-generation ROMs have been released and TamaLIB has been adapted to allow the emulation for all first-gen Tamagotchis.
 In this view, I recycled the R project into a Python framework.
 Python is more production oriented, with a [broad community](https://github.blog/news-insights/octoverse/octoverse-2024/) and far better performances than R. The goal of this new version is to deliver an improved version of TamaLIB as a web service.

 On the technical side, all C++ code has been merged into a monolithic `tamalib.cpp` file as the dependency management was not trivial for binding to Python.
 The same code and dependencies compiled on both windows and linux in the tamaR project, but currently pygotchi only builds on linux (or the WSL).
-A solution to compile the package on windows has to be developped (it compiled with Rcpp so this has to be feasible).

 Adaptation to the new first-generation ROM collection is still on the backlog.